 - soy products such as tofu and miso

-- chest pain
+- chest pain or discomfort

-- pain in the arms or other areas of the upper body
+- pain or discomfort in the arms or other areas of the upper body

 - back, neck, and jaw pain

 - shortness of breath

 Understanding psoriasis can help you understand your risk of heart problems.
-Take the risks seriously by pursuing a healthy lifestyle, through eating well, getting daily exercise, and reducing stress.
-By being aware of the risk factors that come along with your psoriasis, you are already on the road to taking control of your health.
+Take the risks seriously and pursue a healthy lifestyle by eating well, getting daily exercise, and reducing stress.
+Be aware of the risk factors for heart problems so you can take control of your health.